Chillaso/devops-bootcamp/README.md

     - [ ] Build the docker image
     - [ ] Push docker image to your docker registry
 - [ ] Download the docker image from your docker registry and run into your local machine
+- [ ] Do a request to your microservice